Article with tips and tricks for effective removal of old tiles from the wall.

 When it comes to removing tiles from the walls, the first thing you can do is scrape out the grout and mortar between the tiles.
 This scraping will make it easier to loosen the tiles and consequently much easier and cleaner to remove.
 At the same time, this will reduce the likelihood of chipping and tearing off the tiles.

-For easy removal of tiles from the wall, especially with cement-based grouts, we recommend using the RUBISCRAPER tool.
-This tool allows you to adjust the depth of removal of the adhesive compound, reducing the risk of cutting too deeply into the wall, which can cause problems later on when re-cladding, and also more labour intensive.
+We recommend using the RUBISCRAPER tool to easily remove tiles from the wall, especially with cement-based grouts.
+This tool allows you to adjust the depth of removal of the adhesive mixture, reducing the risk of cutting too deeply into the wall, which can cause problems when re-tiling later on, as well as higher labour costs.

 Its tungsten carbide blades mainly use pneumatic pressure instead of friction to remove the adhesive mixture.
-This means that unlike other methods such as sanding, with RUBISCRAPER you won’t create dust, saving you cleaning time while eliminating the risk of dust inhalation.
+This means that unlike other methods such as sanding with a grinder, with RUBISCRAPER you won’t create dust, saving you clean-up time while eliminating the risk of dust inhalation.

 You could also use a simpler hand joint scraper for this task, but it is much more labour intensive to clean the joints.